mirka/vim-comb/README.md

 ## Requirements

-You will need csscomb.js installed, which is a [node.js](http://nodejs.org/) package.
+You will need node installed so that this pluging can install a copy of csscomb.js, which is a [node.js](http://nodejs.org/) package.
 On Mac OS X with [homebrew](http://brew.sh/) installed, you can get set up with:

 ```
 brew install node
-npm install -g csscomb
 ```

 ## Installation